yyingyingquek/jiyuu/README.md

 Huge thanks to [khatabwedaa](https://tailwindcomponents.com/u/khatabwedaa) as many of the styling was modified from his templates on [tailwindcomponenents](https://tailwindcomponents.com)

 Images
 All images are not my own.
 Landing page images are kindly provided to me by the Jiyū Active.
-Product images are from Gym Wear Active.
+Product images are from Gym Wear Active, which will be replaced by images from Jiyū Active products upon deployment